Pasek108/UR-Prolog/README.md

 ## About :dart:
 These are my solutions to laboratory exercises carried out as part of the course "Języki i paradygmaty programowania" (Programming languages ​​and paradigms) in the Computer Science program at UR.

 The course covered the basics of the functional programming language Haskell ([UR-Haskell](https://github.com/Pasek108/UR-Haskell)) and the logic programming language Prolog.
-The acquired knowledge was tested in the form of a test.
+The acquired knowledge was tested in the form of a practical test.

 <br>